Screenshots

 Music files are put into a Music directory, which may contain

-CuePlay lets you navigate through your Music directory and choose the
+all.
+CuePlay lets you navigate through your Music directory and

 Installing